How to Zfish: A guide for Mystics

 General gameplay flows as follows:

-Player A claims a cell –> Player A Completes/Releases cell to Player B –> Player B Claims cell –> Player B Completes/Releases cell to Grim Reaper –> Grim Reaper checks cell and when thoroughly complete, removes from cell list.
-See this list for the latest completions.
+Player A claims a cell –> Player A completes/releases cell to Player B –> Player B claims cell –> Player B completes/releases cell to Need Admin–> Admin checks cell and when thoroughly complete, removes it from cell list.

-- In Mystic, each player owns his or her own cell.
-You begin by claiming a cell, turning on Msty (your partner in Zfish, an advanced AI player), then watch the cell grow before your eyes!
+- In Mystic, each player owns their own cell.
+You begin by claiming a cell, turning on MSTY (your partner in Zfish, an advanced AI player), then watching the cell grow before your eyes!

 - Intervene when there are mergers or if the cell gets stuck.
-The cells are largely grown by Msty, but she is not as good as a Scythe so needs your help to extend branches past difficult traces.
+The cells are largely grown by MSTY, but she is not as good as a Scythe and needs your help to extend branches past difficult traces.
 She also doesn’t know when she creates mergers.

 - Mystic does not use simple consensus, as in Eyewire play.
 It has properties of reap-growing and you can adjust the segmentation higher or lower on an individual cube basis.

-- It is your job as a Mystic class player to help MSTY grow the cell when she gets stuck.
-But remember, MSTY is the primary player here, and your job is most similar to Scything — that is, fixing MSTY’s mistakes and then continuing to let her grow the cell from there.
+- MSTY is the primary player on Zfish cells, and your job is most similar to Scything — that is, fixing MSTY’s mistakes and then continuing to let her grow the cell from there.